Thursday 30 May 2024

 What is most appalling about this 'editing' is that the majority of people are appalled by it and yet publishing houses that should have ethics, not yellow streaks running down their spines, are the ones taking part in the vandalism for fear of the 'woke' brigade.
 The 'woke' brigade will include schools who have thrown themselves headfirst into the ocean of political correctness to protect the tender young minds in their care (over whom they refuse to exert discipline for fear of being sued), to protect their sensitivities and ensure they don't learn archaic discriminatory words or gender discrimination from Enid Blyton (author of Noddy) or Roald Dahl (Willy Wonka and the Chocolate Factory).

 Okay, when it comes to children's books, I'm more on their side.
 Frankly, the Noddy and Big Ears books creeped me out and, if I really wanted to erase some children's stories completely, it would be the Brothers Grimm fairy tales.
 In my mind they were simply not fit for children.
 Loathe them as I do, I would not erase them.
 They represent their times and the attitudes of those times.
-While I would read neither author children, I would leave the texts untouched because you CAN'T CHANGE HISTORY.
+While I would read neither author to children, I would leave the texts untouched because you CAN'T CHANGE HISTORY.
 They are testament to their times.

 However, when it comes to adult fiction, leave it alone.
 For heaven's sake, the James Bond books by Ian Fleming are in the 'woke's' sights.
 In this case, however, it is the publisher entrusted to the books' future imprints that has taken an initiative to not offend modern readers as they (and obviously the blockbuster movies) have managed to reinvent Bond by allowing him to change with the times.